crsl4/nn-flow-cytometry/script/notebook-log.md

-# To do
-- put in 2 columns (6pages) format for http://sceweb.sce.uhcl.edu/bicob19/paper_submission.html ?
-- put in BMC format?

 # 0. Exploratory analysis
 - Using `scripts/exploratory.r`, which will read the raw data from `data/cytof-5-data`, and plot some exploratory things.
 - Output